 - We charge a service fee per direction for unaccompanied minor travel to cover extra handling, a beverage, and a snack.
 One fee is assessed for multiple children in the same reservation.
 The fee varies based on the Fare Option of the ticket purchased:

-- For Classic Plus, Classic, and Economy Fare tickets the fee is $50 each way for travel through March 23, 2014 and $100 each way for travel on or after March 24, 2014 (for roundtrip travel, this fee must be paid each way).
+- For Classic Plus, Classic, and Economy Fare tickets the fee is $100 each way (for roundtrip travel, this fee must be paid each way).

-- For Basic Fare tickets the fee is $100 each way for travel through March 23, 2014 and $150 each way for travel on or after March 24, 2014 (for roundtrip travel, this fee must be paid each way).
+- For Basic Fare tickets the fee is $150 each way (for roundtrip travel, this fee must be paid each way).

 - The fee is waived if the child is a Summit or Ascent level member of EarlyReturns®.